 The performance data are associated with peaks for historical reasons.
 For each peak\interval from the configuration file, all requests during that interval are grouped and displayed consecutively.
 The first table deals with requests, the second table with volume.
-A third could deal with time.
+The third and final table deals with the request duration, even if you configured to use bandwidth for the other tables.

-The first three columns display the UDP sum, the UDP hit amount and the relative UDP hit: UDP amount.
+The first three columns display the UDP sum, the UDP hit amount and the relative UDP hit : UDP amount.
 The next three columns do the same for TCP.
 The final six columns deal with direct, parent and peer traffic, and the relative number based on the TCP amount.
 Please note that the sum of the last four percentage columns in a line do not yield 100.
 The missing part is the none traffic, which is not logged (yet).